a-hamdi/GPU/README.md

 ### Reading:
 - Read **Chapter 5** of the PMPP book.
   - Learned about Performance Considerations including optimizing memory access patterns, advanced use of shared memory for performance and dynamic Partitioning of Resources .
+- Read **Chapter 6** of the PMPP book.
+  - Learned about Numerical Considerations including IEEE Format, Arithmetic Accuracy and Rounding and Linear Solvers and Numerical Stability.